 16. Painted Branch “Easter Tree”

-Find a sturdy branch from your backyard and spray paint it white or gold.
-Secure it in a heavy pot and hang lightweight wooden eggs and ribbons from the twigs.
-This adds wonderful verticality to your table.
-It’s a conversation starter that encourages guests to look up and appreciate the whole room’s design.
+Find a sturdy branch and spray paint it white or gold.
+Secure it in a pot and hang wooden eggs and ribbons from the branches.
+This vertical centerpiece adds height and invites guests to look up, adding an element of surprise to your decor.

 17. Terracotta Pot Placeholders